CoeJoder/Py-Stats-Webapp/README.md

 # Ski Stats Webapp
-A web framework for generating single-page applications from a collection of data analysis scripts.
+A web framework for generating single-page applications from a collection of image-generating math scripts.
 Analysis scripts should be added to the `ski_stats.scripts` package and should implement `get_html_form() : form` and `html_form_submitted(form) : image`.